Students from across science courses at SETU were recognised for their outstanding projects at the Department of Science Industry Sponsored Awards

 The Awards concluded with an address from Mr Paul Nolan of Dawn Meats.
 He congratulated all of the students on their achievements.
 He encouraged them to embrace the many opportunities that await them as they embark on another journey in their career.

-He also acknowledged the huge amount of work done by the management of the School of Science and Computing at WIT and complemented their efforts in their engagement with industry.
+He also acknowledged the huge amount of work done by the management of the School of Science and Computing at SETU and complemented their efforts in their engagement with industry.

 Dawn Meats Product Innovation Award 2018

 Sinead Condon was awarded the Food Science and Innovation award, kindly sponsored by Dawn Meats.
 BSc (Hons) in Food Science and Innovation students develop a food product from initial design through to formulation, packaging and marketing, culminating in showcasing the finished product to industry.
 Sinead developed Mentaiko Cod Roe Bites.
 Her product concept came from growing up in a fish shop owning family and an eagerness to use what is considered waste – cod roe – for something appealing and accessible for all to eat.
 In picking Sinead, the judges praised the high quality of both product and packaging in particular, while also highlighting her enthusiasm for her chosen product.
 Paul Nolan from Dawn Meats presented the award.

 Eurofins Scientific “Excellence in undergraduate Biology Research” Awards 2018